Visyond/website-hugo/site/content/solutions/monte-carlo-simulation-software.md

     isVisible: true
   - benefitsList:
       - text: >-
-          Answer ‘what-if’ questions with Scenario Analysis.
-      - text: >-
-          Visualize the cells that change between scenarios with Scenario Waterfall Analysis.
-      - text: >-
-          Track assumptions and scenarios from your collaborators, and always know where the numbers are coming from.
-      - text: >-
-          Empower collaborators to test scenarios independently via interactive dashboards, shielding them from information overload.
-    descr: >-
-      Analyze scenarios, create forecasts, compare Budget vs Actual and turn scenario planning into a truly collaborative experience.
-    infoVideo: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.mp4'
-    infoVideoPoster: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.jpg'
-    title: 'Scenario Planning and Forecasting'
-    isVisible: true
-  - benefitsList:
-      - text: >-
           Find out if there’s something wrong with your model: identify the root causes of errors, and navigate the propagation chain.
       - text: Make your models easier to understand with natural language formulas.
       - text: Identify cell types and content at a glance (i.e., input, output, numbers, strings, boolean).